lucaSartore/cheese-lang/README.md

 There is no operator priority in cheese lang, but you could use parenthesis to achieve the desired order

-If no parenthesis are used the language will evaluate expressions from left to right
+If no parenthesis are used the language will evaluate expressions from left to right.
+For example:
 ```
 a+b*c-d/e
 ```